Thank you for using our Ecological Footprint Calculator in your classroom!

 - Another resource we can offer is our interactive maps at footprintnetwork.org/maps, which present the data from our Footprint Explorer in a map format with a list under the map.
 If students click the center circle that says Ecological Footprint Per Person, they will be taken to this link http://www.footprintnetwork.org/content/documents/ecological_footprint_nations/ecological_per_capita.html, where they can click on a country to find the average Ecological Footprint per person in that country and similarly compare their results that way.
 They can also look at the list under the map and see how countries rank.

 Hopefully these resources will be helpful.
 We’ve received lots of feedback so far from educators—good and bad—which we are looking at closely as we continue to improve the calculator and related tools.
+Help us improve the Calculator to serve you better by completing a short survey here.
 As new (or old!) features become available, we would be happy to keep you in the loop.
 If you are interested, we are starting a calculator focus group for educators, and it would be great to have you take part.
 Can we add your name and email address to our teacher contacts list?
 If so, please email us at firstname.lastname@example.org.
 To stay up to date on our calculator, sign up here and click the calculator box at the end of the form.

 Global Footprint Network